opencog/atomese-simd/Design-C.md

 A `cl::Buffer` created read-only cannot be converted to read-write.

-The current demo allows the output ector to be specified as a `(TypeNode 'FloatVector)`, after which it implicitly creates the required `OpenclFloatValue` and sets it to the correct size, and then returns it with the `*-read-*` method.
+The current demo allows the output vector to be specified as a `(TypeNode 'FloatValue)`, after which it implicitly creates the required `OpenclFloatValue` and sets it to the correct size, and then returns it with the `*-read-*` method.
 This is OK, I guess, unless there are two outputs, in which case `*-read-*` needs to return a `LinkValue`